 - 1. Use Level 2 extended source map products (called "extdPxW"), which give surface brightnesses (in MJy/sr) for infinitely extended sources with a $\nu S{\nu} = {\rm const}$ spectrum. - 2.
 Perform the required photometry. - 3.
-If the recommended apertures are used, then the aperture corrections listed in Table 5.8 should be applied.
+If the recommended apertures are used, then the aperture corrections listed in Table 5.9 should be applied.
 If a different aperture and/or background annulus is used, then in the SPIRE Calibration Tree, the table Phot/RadialCorrBeam provides the normalised beam area (also known as the Encircled Energy Fraction) for the full range of apertures from 0" to 700".
-Note that this normalised beam area is for a source with $\alpha{\rm pip}=-1$.
-For any other non-standard apertures, the aperture corrections could be computed from the beam maps, available on the SPIRE Public wiki. - 4.
-Colour-correct for the true source spectrum using the extended source colour correction parameter (K{ColE}) in Table 5.6 (or Table 5.7 for a grey body). - 5.
+Note that this normalised beam area is for a source with $\alpha{\rm pip} = -1$.
+For any other non-standard apertures, the aperture corrections could be computed from the beam maps, available in the HSC legacy area: http://archives.esac.esa.int/hsa/legacy/ADP/PSF/SPIRE/SPIRE-P/. - 4.
+Colour-correct for the true source spectrum using the extended source colour correction parameter (K{ColE}) in Table 5.7 (or Table 5.8 for a grey body). - 5.
 The source surface brightness is then given the units specified in the photmetry routine (usually MJy/sr).